Azure/azure-sdk-for-net/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents/README.md

 The authentication events trigger output binding allows a function to send authentication event actions to the Microsoft Entra event service.

-## Documentation

-* Once the function has been published, there's some good reading about logging and metrics that can be found [here](https://learn.microsoft.com/azure/azure-functions/functions-monitor-log-analytics?tabs=csharp)
-* Once this moves to preview, we except no breaking changes and would be as simple as removing the the NuGet source that points to the private preview.

 ## Examples

 To Test Token Augmentation, please do the following.

 * Open the project that was created in the prior step.
-(QuickStart)
+(How to get started)
-* Follow [these](https://learn.microsoft.com/en-us/entra/identity-platform/custom-extension-tokenissuancestart-setup?tabs=visual-studio%2Cazure-portal&pivots=nuget-library#build-and-run-the-project-locally) steps to test your app locally.
+* Follow [these](https://learn.microsoft.com/entra/identity-platform/custom-extension-tokenissuancestart-setup?tabs=visual-studio%2Cazure-portal&pivots=nuget-library#build-and-run-the-project-locally) steps to test your app locally.

 ## Troubleshooting